cynthiabaseman/cynthiabaseman.github.io/publications.md

 <h2 style="color:black;"> <strong>Conference Presentations with Proceedings (refereed)</strong> </h2>

-&nbsp;&nbsp;&nbsp; (Just Accepted) Swinger, N.* and Ryu, M.* , **Baseman, C. M.**, et al. (2026).
+&nbsp;&nbsp;&nbsp; (In Press) Swinger, N.* and Ryu, M.* , **Baseman, C. M.**, et al. (2026).
 Postphenomenological Insights from an In-the-Wild Collective Sensing System Deployment for PTSD Therapy.
 In Proceedings of the ACM on Human-Computer Interaction. (*equal contribution)

 &nbsp;&nbsp;&nbsp; **Baseman, C. M.**, et al. (2026).
 Designing with Medical Mistrust: Perspectives from Black Older Adults in Publicly Subsidized Housing.
 In Proceedings of the 2026 CHI Conference on Human Factors in Computing Systems. <a href= "https://doi.org/10.1145/3772318.3791524">https://doi.org/10.1145/3772318.3791524</a>